How to Safely Increase Your Running

 Week 9: 3 sessions of: Run 20min non-stop

 Week 10: 3 sessions of: Run 25min non-stop

 Week 11: 3 sessions of: Run 30min non-stop

 Week 12: 3 sessions of: Run 35min non-stop

-This program is intended as reference guides, and may not be appropriate for everyone.
-Kinetic Revolution accepts no responsibility for any injury of loss which may occur through the following of such programs.Last updated on March 26th, 2019.
+This program is intended as a reference guide, and may not be appropriate for everyone.
+Kinetic Revolution accepts no responsibility for any injury of loss which may occur through the following of such programs.Last updated on May 14th, 2019.